ciresiemanym/platform-documentation/docs/vlmd/vlmd_submission.md

      These instructions will show you how to request access to submit a data dictionary to the Platform.

-     If you were the team member to register your study, please skip to our instructions on how to submit a data dictionary to the Platform: [Submit a Data Dictionary](#submit-a-data-dictionary_1)
+     If you were the team member to register your study, please skip to our instructions on how to submit a data dictionary to the Platform.

+     <p align="center">[Submit a Data Dictionary](#submit-a-data-dictionary_1){ .md-button }</p>

 ## Request Access to Submit a Data Dictionary